tideworks/spartan-launcher/README.md

   static InvokeResponseEx invokeCommandEx(String... args) { ... }
 ```

 Instead of the class inheritance/interface programming model that `java.util.concurrent.Flow` mandates (concrete classes must be created which implement the `Flow` interfaces such as `Subscriber`), the **spartan** approach is a lambda-styled API.
-Here are proposed interfaces for `spartan.fstreams.Flow`:
+Here are interfaces from `spartan.fstreams.Flow`:

 ```java
 public final class Flow {